-Indigestion (dyspepsia) is a vague feeling of discomfort in the upper belly or abdomen during or right after eating.
-This may include:
+Indigestion (dyspepsia) is a mild discomfort in the upper belly or abdomen.
+It occurs during or right after eating.
+It may feel like:

 Indigestion is NOT the same as heartburn.

 Most of the time indigestion is not a sign of a serious health problem unless it occurs with other symptoms.
 These may include:

 Rarely, the discomfort of a heart attack is mistaken for indigestion.